FuelLabs/sway/docs/src/getting-started/forc_project.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.64s
 ```

-Alternatively, you could `cd` into `test/` and run `cargo test`.

-Alternatively, you could opt to write these tests in Typescript, using our [Typescript SDK](https://github.com/FuelLabs/fuels-ts/).
+Instead of writing tests in Rust, tests can also be written in Typescript using our [Typescript SDK](https://github.com/FuelLabs/fuels-ts/).